e-c-k-e-r/vall-e/docs/emb.md

 * For raw input audio, the MFCC (Mel-frequency cepstrum coefficients) are extracted as features from the waveform, and the cosine similarities are compared against every other utterance for a given speaker.
   * This works *fine*, as this is adequately accurate and does not require a model to already exist.
 * For the encoded audio, the audio codes are passed through the model's embedding, summed to one "token", and the cosine similarities are compared to score the top-K similar speakers.
-  * By default, the output response embedding is used, and each RVQ level is summed together to leave one sequence.
+  * By default, the output response embedding is used, and each codebook level is summed together to leave one sequence.
-  * In theory this should be better as the model may have its own features per RVQ code+level, but still requires a model to already be trained.
+  * In theory this should be better as the model may have its own features per codebook + level, but still requires a model to already be trained.
   * The original encoding model's embeddings can also be used, or the last hidden states passed through the model, instead, but seems overkill.

 When processing a dataset, this requires already having accompanying metadata generated through `vall_e.data --action=metadata --yaml=./your/training/config.yaml`.